ritiek/piano-rs/README.md

 - Press keys on your PC keyboard to play the notes.
 - Adjust note frequency while playing using <kbd>←</kbd> and <kbd>→</kbd>.
 - Adjust note duration while playing using <kbd>↑</kbd> and <kbd>↓</kbd>.

+## Resources

+- piano-rs uses the same notes and key bindings as [multiplayerpiano.com](http://multiplayerpiano.com).

+- You can use this [paste](https://pastebin.com/CX1ew0uB) to learn to play various popular songs.

 ## License